PufferFinance/website-docs/docs/puffer-preconf/puffer-preconf-roadmap.md

 **For Validators**:
 - Can continue delegating to Gattaca
-- Option to delegate to Google or other gateways
+- Option to delegate or other gateways
 - Support for multi-gateway delegation (future) -->

 ### Timeline